5.6 Process for Calculating GHG Emissions

 the reporting company.
 Purchases of electricity that are resold are not

-included in the reporting company’s Scope 2 emissions.
+included in the reporting company’s Scope 2 emissions but are reflected in

 The reporting company can identify its GHG emission sources of